julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-zcopy` \
 Enabled special optimizations for the built-in copy function.
-See the documentation of copy for the arrays.
-This optimization flag enabled mandatory optimizations for arrays.
+- If the source slice is an array slicing, it avoids allocating a new slice by making the slicing mutable.
+This only applies to the last sliced ​​array of expression.

 ---

 `--opt-zappend` \
-Enabled special optimizations for the built-in copy function.
+Enabled special optimizations for the built-in append function.

-See the documentation of copy for the arrays.
-This optimization flag enabled mandatory optimizations for arrays.
+- If the element slice is an array slicing, it avoids allocating a new slice by making the slicing mutable.
+This only applies to the last sliced ​​array of expression.

 ---